 Our man is easily identified once we look carefully, for example, at the list of singers in the Freeman’s Journal’s announcement of the Misses Flynn’s Annual Concert in the Antient Concert Rooms, Brunswick Street, for 17 May 1886.
 Unless the presence of Mr J. S. Joyce on the list of artistes distracts us, we are bound to notice with a feeling of déjà lu one Mr Bartle M‘Carthy.7

 Bartholomew M‘Carthy was the leading tenor of the Pro-Cathedral choir at Marlborough Street.
-In early concert notes he is still listed as Bartholomew, but after 1879 he becomes Mr Bartle M‘Carthy.8 He was probably born in 1850, the son of Bartholomew M‘Carthy, gentleman and his wife Mary (née Barry).
+In early concert notes he is still listed as Bartholomew, but after 1879 he becomes Mr Bartle M‘Carthy.8 He was born in Liverpool in July 1840, the son of Bartholomew McCarthy, an ironmonger of 17 Portland Street, and his wife Mary (née Barry).
 A hatter by profession, who lived at 5 Thornville Avenue, Crumlin, he married Jane Francis Molloy, a teacher, of 45 Greenville Terrace on 4 August 1886.
 When their second son, Bartholomew, was born in September 1888 the family had moved to Dolphin Lodge, off Dolphin's Barn.

 For close to twenty years Bartle M‘Carthy was almost a fixture at concerts involving the Misses Flynn.
 He sang with John Joyce on at least three occasions (19 November, 1883; 24 November, 1884 and 17 May 1886), with May Joyce at least once on 21 October 1884 at the funeral of E. M. Sullivan and, as stated in Ulysses, also with Mr (Christopher) Dollard, bass.
 Other minor characters of Ulysses whom he joined on the platform were Mr Glynn, the organist and conductor, Madame Marie Tallon (alias Mrs M‘Coy), Miss Dubedat and Walter Bapty.
 The Freeman's Journal of 2 November 1887 indicates that there were probably other connections as well: